zhermin/cardscanner/README.md

 ## Application Flow
 1. Initialize either a video file or webcam feed
 2. Apply a rectangular mask over a frame to guide the card alignment for the user
+    - [PARAM] Percentage of frame to be obscured
 3. Process the frame to highlight the lines
     1. Crop and scale down the frame for faster processing
-   2. Increase the contrast and brightness if needed
+        - [PARAM] Size of scaled down frame
-   3. Convert to grayscale
+    2. Convert to grayscale
-   4. Apply a Gaussian blur to reduce noise
+    3. Apply a Gaussian blur to reduce noise
+        - [PARAM] Larger kernel size will blur image more
-   5. Apply a Canny edge detector to detect edges
+    4. Apply a Canny edge detector to detect edges
+        - [PARAM] Rejects pixel if pixel gradient below lower threshold
+        - [PARAM] Accepts pixel if pixel gradient above upper threshold
+        - If between threshold, pixel accepted only if connected to pixel above upper threshold
-   6. Dilate the frame to strengthen the edges
+    5. Apply Dilation to strengthen the edges
-   7. Binarize and apply OTSU thresholding to remove interference
+        - [PARAM] Larger kernel size dilates the lines more
 4. Check for lines
     1. Section off the image into 4 areas: left, right, top and bottom
+        - [PARAM] Percentage of inner area to perform detection
     2. Use Probabilistic Hough Transform to find lines in each area
-   3. Check if the lines are long enough and vertical or horizontal enough for a card
+        - [PARAM] Each potential line must be long enough
+        - [PARAM] Gaps between potential lines must be short enough
 5. Check for corners
     1. Section off the image into the 4 corners: top left, top right, bottom left and bottom right
-   2. Apply Shi-Tomasi corner detection to find corners in the image
+    2. Apply Shi-Tomasi corner detection to find corners in the found lines
+        - [PARAM] Higher ratio means stricter detection
     3. There will be only max 1 corner found for each corner
+6. Conditions for a card: at least 3 corners found (based on PRD requirements)
-6. Give visual feedback for each line or corner found separately
+    1. Give visual feedback for each line or corner found separately
+7. Automatically captures the video frame after some Y milliseconds or the equivalent in some number of frames

 ## Analysis